Mamluk: Burji dynasty

 By the late fourteenth century, the majority of the Mamluk ranks were made up of Circassians from the North Caucasus region, whose young males had been frequently captured for slavery.
 In 1382 the Burji dynasty took over when Barquq was proclaimed sultan.
 The name "Burji" referred to their center at the citadel of Cairo.

-Barkuk became an enemy of Timur, who threatened to invade Syria.
+Barquq became an enemy of Timur, who threatened to invade Syria.
 Timur invaded Syria, defeating the Mamluk army, and he sacked Aleppo and captured Damascus.
 The Ottoman sultan, Bayezid I, then invaded Syria.
 After Timur's death in 1405, the Mamluk sultan an-Nasir Faraj regained control of Syria.
 Frequently facing rebellions by local emirs, he was forced to abdicate in 1412.
 In 1421, Egypt was attacked by the Kingdom of Cyprus, but the Egyptians forced the Cypriotes to acknowledge the suzerainty of the Egyptian sultan Barsbay.
 During Barsbay's reign, Egypt's population became greatly reduced from what it had been a few centuries before; it had one-fifth the number of towns.

 Al-Ashraf came to power in 1453.
 He had friendly relations with the Ottoman Empire, which captured Constantinople later that year, causing great rejoicings in Muslim Egypt.
 However, under the reign of Khushqadam, Egypt began a struggle with the Ottoman sultanate.
 In 1467, sultan Qaitbay offended the Ottoman sultan Bayezid II, whose brother was poisoned.
 Bayezid II seized Adana, Tarsus and other places within Egyptian territory, but was eventually defeated.
 Qaitbay also tried to help the Muslims in Spain, who were suffering after the Catholic Reconquista, by threatening the Christians in Syria, but he had little effect in Spain.
 He died in 1496, several hundred thousand ducats in debt to the great trading families of the Republic of Venice.